sagabob/TdpGisApi/README.md

 * WebAPI
 * Entity Framework Core 7.0
 * CosmosDb SDK 3.0
+* Docker
+* Deployed to Azure WebApp for containers.

 ## Roadmap
 The application will be extended with the following features